 Reforms of the late 1980s

-The fourth Labour government, elected in 1984, and its immediate successors, brought about the most sweeping reforms of local government in more than a century.
+The fourth Labour government, elected in 1984, and its immediate successors, implemented the most sweeping reforms of local government in more than a century.
 Labour had not offered voters a detailed manifesto for local government, and instead developed its proposals during its first term of office.
 It revised the Local Government Commission into a board appointed by the local government minister, Michael Bassett, a former Auckland city councillor.
-A majority vote by residents and ratepayers was then required to overturn the board’s recommendations.
+Only a majority vote by residents and ratepayers could overturn the board’s recommendations.
 In 1989 around 850 single- and multi-purpose local bodies were consolidated into 86 multi-purpose local authorities, including regional councils with broad environmental responsibilities.

-In this period central government services were restructured on principles of privatisation and neo-liberal economic theory, and local authorities faced similar restructuring.
+In this period central government services were restructured on the basis of neo-liberal economic theory, and local authorities faced similar restructuring.
 In the past an elected mayor and councillors had controlled both the long-term policy and day-to-day operational functions of their local authority.
-The town clerk and city engineer were typically the most important paid employees, respectively responsible for the administration and infrastructure of their councils.
-From 1989 a non-elected chief executive officer became the employer of staff, leaving elected councils to focus on issues of policy.
+The town clerk and city engineer were typically the most important paid employees, respectively responsible for administration and infrastructure.
+From 1989 a non-elected chief executive officer became the employer of staff, leaving elected councillors to focus on policy.
 The commercial operations of councils were separated from their non-commercial activities and run as Local Authority Trading Enterprises.

 New financing for local bodies